tpolvinen/Agri/Other_Notes/Kirjallisuuskatsauksen lähteiden haku.md

 Kesken:
 https://ezproxy.haaga-helia.fi:2207/document/7943528/
-    Internet of Things — Propagation modelling for precision agriculture applications https://ezproxy.haaga-helia.fi:2207/document/8301662/
+    Internet of Things — Propagation modelling for precision agriculture applications "We derive two empirical models which can be utilised in predicting attenuation network performance in two different scenarios" https://ezproxy.haaga-helia.fi:2207/document/8301662/
     IOT-based drone for improvement of crop quality in agricultural field https://ezproxy.haaga-helia.fi:2207/document/8304434/